Change data capture: Status indicators on rows

-Time/Version/Status on rows
+Time/version/status on rows

 This approach combines the three previously discussed methods.
 As noted, it is not uncommon to see multiple CDC solutions at work in a single system, however, the combination of time, version, and status provides a particularly powerful mechanism and programmers should utilize them as a trio where possible.
 The three elements are not redundant or superfluous.
-Using them together allows for such logic as, "Capture all data for version 2.1 that changed between 6/1/2005 12:00 a.m. and 7/1/2005 12:00 a.m. where the status code indicates it is ready for production."
+Using them together allows for such logic as, "Capture all data for version 2.1 that changed between 2005-06-01 00:00 and 2005-07-01 00:00 where the status code indicates it is ready for production."

 Triggers on tables

 May include a publish/subscribe pattern to communicate the changed data to multiple targets.
 In this approach, triggers log events that happen to the transactional table into another queue table that can later be "played back".
 For example, imagine an Accounts table, when transactions are taken against this table, triggers would fire that would then store a history of the event or even the deltas into a separate queue table.
-The queue table might have schema with the following fields: Id, TableName, RowId, TimeStamp, Operation.
-The data inserted for our Account sample might be: 1, Accounts, 76, 11/02/2008 12:15am, Update.
+The queue table might have schema with the following fields: Id, TableName, RowId, Timestamp, Operation.
+The data inserted for our Account sample might be: 1, Accounts, 76, 2008-11-02 00:15, Update.

 More complicated designs might log the actual data that changed.
 This queue table could then be "played back" to replicate the data from the source system to a target.

-[More discussion needed]

-An example of this technique is the pattern known as the log trigger.

-Event programming

-Coding a change into an application at appropriate points is another method that can give intelligent discernment that data changed.
-Although this method involves programming vs. more easily implemented "dumb" triggers, it may provide more accurate and desirable CDC, such as only after a COMMIT, or only after certain columns changed to certain values - just what the target system is looking for.

-Log scanners

-Most database management systems manage a transaction log that records changes made to the database contents and to metadata.
-By scanning and interpreting the contents of the database transaction log, one can capture the changes made to the database in a non-intrusive manner.

-Using transaction logs for change data capture offers a challenge in that the structure, contents and use of a transaction log is specific to a database management system.
+Data capture offers a challenge in that the structure, contents and use of a transaction log is specific to a database management system.
 Unlike data access, no standard exists for transaction logs.
 Most database management systems do not document the internal format of their transaction logs, although some provide programmatic interfaces to their transaction logs (for example: Oracle, DB2, SQL/MP, SQL/MX and SQL Server 2008).

 Other challenges in using transaction logs for change data capture include: